How to apply for Universal Credit

 - Keep your log-in details safe as you'll need them each time you log in

-Usually, once you’ve finished the online application, you must book your interview at your local jobcentre within seven days – or you’ll have to start the application again.
-However, because of Covid-19, this process has temporarily changed.
+Usually, once you’ve finished the online application, you must attend the interview as instructed by the job centre via your online journal – or you’ll have to start the application again.
 You don't need to call the Department for Work and Pensions (DWP) to arrange an appointment and you shouldn't attend the jobcentre unless they ask you to.
 If they need to check any information they will call you.
-Please go to this Government page for more information.
+Visit the Government webpage for more information .

 If you can't apply online or will find this difficult, please call the Universal Credit helpline on 0800 328 5644.